Incoming Lamoni Campus Graceland students for Fall 2023 –

-Whether you want to release the next cutting-edge home electronic device, change the lives of children through a nonprofit or build excitement for a summer blockbuster movie, marketing plays a critical role in the success of any organization.
+Whether you want to release the next cutting-edge home electronic device, change the lives of children through a nonprofit, or build excitement for a summer blockbuster movie, marketing plays a critical role in the success of any organization.
 A strong understanding of marketing principles will be beneficial for anyone interested in starting their own business or working in a leadership role in a company.
-The ethical use of marketing is not to confuse or spin but to match the right message with the right people at the right time.
+The ethical use of a business degree in marketing is not to confuse or spin but to match the right message with the right people at the right time.

-Graceland’s Marketing program focuses on both the big picture in developing strong cohesive strategies while at the same time giving students the necessary tactical skills and knowledge to create, lead and measure individual projects using a variety of marketing channels.
-In addition, you will have the opportunity to work with real businesses to hone the skill you learn in the classroom as well as adding key experience for your resume.
+Graceland’s marketing degree program focuses on the big picture in developing strong cohesive strategies while at the same time giving students the necessary tactical skills and knowledge to create, lead, and measure individual projects using a variety of marketing channels.
+In addition, you will have the opportunity to work with real businesses to hone the skills you learn in the classroom as well as add key experiences to your resume.

 In addition to the general education requirements, majors in Marketing must complete a concentration of 36 semester hours in Accounting, Business, and Economics including: